a-musing-moose/wotsit/README.md

         $classfier->train($badDatum, 'bad');
     }

-For more informtaion see documentation which can be build by running:
+For more informtaion see the API documentation which can be build by running:
     phing api-docs